Yandex Cloud

 ?>

 You can use the deleteItem method to delete a single record by specifying its primary key.
-You can additionally specify ConditionExpression to prevent the element from being deleted if this condition is not satisfied.
+You can additionally specify ConditionExpression to prevent the item from being deleted if this condition is not met.

-This code deletes a movie record if its rating is 5 or lower.
+This code will delete a movie record if its rating is 5 or lower.

 2. Run the program: